ajh30117/SunSymbolsWebsite/src/content/posts/2022-02-19-technical-writing-checklist.md

 description: An actionable checklist for technical writing projects
 ---

 Checklists are used every day by a range of professions that allow little room for error, including construction workers, pilots, and even surgeons.

-In fact, when the World Health Organization introduced a checklist for medical professionals to use before, during, and after surgery, inpatient deaths following operations dropped by 40 percent, according to data published in the New England Journal of Medicine.
+In fact, when the World Health Organization [introduced a checklist for medical professionals](https://www.npr.org/templates/story/story.php?storyId=122226184) to use before, during, and after surgery, inpatient deaths following operations dropped by 40 percent, according to data published in the New England Journal of Medicine.

-Checklists are effective because they:
+>Checklists are effective because they:
-1. Remove reliance on memory — Memory is faulty.
+>1. **Remove reliance on memory** — Memory is faulty.
 Checklists aren't.
-2. Prevent distraction — Checklists keep you on task with a list of actionable objectives.
+>2. **Prevent distraction** — Checklists keep you on task with a list of actionable objectives.

-3. Create a repeatable, measurable process — Checklists define a clear set of steps to follow (and re-follow).
+>3. **Create a repeatable, measurable process** — Checklists define a clear set of steps to follow (and re-follow).
-4. Encourage discipline — Routinely using a checklist develops the discipline that any professional needs to create good work habits.
+>4. **Encourage discipline** — Routinely using a checklist develops the discipline that any professional needs to create good work habits.

 Below is an actionable checklist I follow for my technical writing and editing tasks.
 The checklist is largely inspired (but heavily edited) by [Google's Technical Writing courses](https://developers.google.com/tech-writing/one).